 - That there is a clear and responsive process for identifying and handling misconduct.

 Security Research Ethics Committee (SREC)

-SREC is chaired by Professor Paul Iganski, who is a member of Lancaster University’s Research Ethics Committee and an expert in human rights and the state.
+SREC is chaired by Dr Sarah Marsden, who is Lecturer in Radicalisation and Protest in a Digital Age at Lancaster University and on the Politics, Philosophy and Religion Departmental Ethics Committee.
 The Communications Director sits on SREC to ensure that dissemination and public transparency is considered at the earliest stages.
-Professor Iganski also sits on the Leadership Team as an ‘Ethics Advocate’.
-His role is to ensure accountability and integrity in the strategic direction of CREST’s full range of activities.
+Sarah Marsden also sits on the Leadership Team as an ‘Ethics Advocate’.
+Her role is to ensure accountability and integrity in the strategic direction of CREST’s full range of activities.